alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ### Running a test

 So, at this point, if we run the test with maven: `mvn test` or with gradle: `gradlew test`, the test will fail, because we did not implement the method like the test expect.
 TDD (Test driven development) propose these, you define the test, after you implement it.
+According to TDD principle, after creating the test, we should implement the unit in a cycle step: run test, implement/fix, run test.
+So, the implementation is incomplete until the test had passed.

 ### Versions used to example